jayfoss/ASLAN/README.md

 ]
 ```

-Note that an ASLAN parser, whether it has encountered multi-ASLAN or single-ASLAN MUST always output the final result of a parsed stream as an array of 1 or more ASLAN objects.
-For brevity in this spec, we only show the wrapper array when there are multiple elements.
+Note that an ASLAN parser MUST support both single and multi-ASLAN.
+All ASLAN parsers MUST provide the option to output either the single latest ASLAN object from the parsing run, or an array of 1 or more ASLAN objects.
+ASLAN parsers MUST implement a setting which controls the output type for that instance of the parser.
+Regardless of the multi-ASLAN output setting being implemented, parsers MUST also expose functions to allow application developers to retrieve either the latest or all ASLAN objects parsed from the input.

 ### 15. Rules for `stop`s
 `stop` delimiters MUST adhere to the syntax `[<PREFIX>s]`.
 If the parser has the `strictEnd` flag enabled, it must stop trying to parse content as ASLAN after the `stop` delimiter.